kubestash/docs/docs/guides/volume-populator/deployment/index.md

 ## Populate Volumes

-This section will guide you through the process of populating volumes of a deployment by restoring data previously backed up using KubeStash.
+This section will guide you through the process of populating volumes of a `Deployment` by restoring previously backed up data using KubeStash.

-Now, we need to create new Persistent Volume Claims (PVCs) with the `spec.dataSourceRef` set to reference our `snapshot` object.
+Now, we need to create new Persistent Volume Claims (PVCs) with the `spec.dataSourceRef` set to reference our `Snapshot` object.
 These PVCs will contain the restored data.

 Below is the YAML of the restored PVCs,